joshuamwale/joshuamwale/README.md

 # Hi👋, I'm Joshua Mwale
-### A passionate software development engineer from Nairobi, Kenya
+### A passionate software development engineer from Kenya

 ✨ Welcome.
 I'm glad to see you here.
 Please have a look at my educational and training journey. ✨